Karen Melander-Magoon

 Karen married Orville Magoon in August, 1988.
 As a vintner in Guenoc Valley, Karen was responsible for bringing carmenère into California after years of quarantine in Canada and Geneva, New York.
 In 1994 it was certified for Guenoc Valley, and in 1996, after cloning sufficient budwood in Oregon, the Magoons had it planted on the Tephra Ridge, the hillside vineyards of the Guenoc estate.
 The carmenère clone planted in the USA is known as the Guenoc-Melander clone.

-Karen has also continued to compose as well as perform in California and throughout the United States.
-She has written wine songs and romantic songs as well as songs devoted to the culinary arts, songs for peace and songs about travel.
+Karen has written wine songs and romantic songs as well as songs devoted to the culinary arts, songs for peace and songs about travel.
 As an advocate for children and human rights, she has created songs for teaching English as a foreign language, songs about the coastline and songs specifically for children.
-Her musical, Lillie, A Musical, has been performed in Hawaii as well as Northern California.
-She has just completed the songs for her musical about Georgia O’Keefe, and will be performing her work, Eve II, a poetic monologue with song, in San Francisco in March, 2001.
+Her musicals, Lillie, a Musical, Georgia, Portrait of the Artist Georgia O'Keeffe and Clara, Angel of the Battlefield, have been performed in Hawaii, Vancouver, BC, Raleigh, NC, and other venues including numerous performances in Northern California.
+She has also written a work, Eve II, which she performed for the Fringe Festival in San Francisco.
+Her musical about Colette she plans to weave into a musical discourse on theater, poetry and France of the early Twentieth Century.

 Karen has performed Marguerite in Faust, Olympia in The Tales of Hoffman, Blonde in The Abduction from the Seraglio, Nanetta in Falstaff, Rosina in The Barber of Seville, Norina in Don Pasquale, Adele in Die Fledermaus, Carolina in The Secret Marriage, and Cherubino in The Marriage of Figaro, as well as many other major roles of the opera stage.
-She continues to sing opera and concert repertoire as well as Lieder and French art songs in the Bay Area.
-She performs a concert of Debussy, Fauré and Hugo Wolf as well as some of her own songs in March, 2001 in San Francisco.
+She continues to sing opera and concert repertoire as well as Lieder and French art songs in the San Francisco Bay Area.
+She has recorded not only her musicals, but also two albums of art songs: Songs of Innocence and Footsteps in the Sands of Time.

-Karen continues to perform, accompanying herself for the golden oldies from Broadway, playing frequently for retirement communities.
-She is also still available to teach or coach, particularly German song repertoire, and is active in her community as incoming President of North Beach Neighbors and Chairperson for Unitarian Universalist Forum at the First Unitarian Universalist Church in San Francisco.
+In addition to occasional jazz performances, Karen offers piano vocal afternoons regularly to retirement communities.
+She weaves song into her sermons as a Unitarian Universalist minister.
+She is also still available to teach or coach, particularly German song repertoire.
+Karen will be inaugurated as President of North Beach Neighbors, a vibrantly active community organization in North Beach, on April 13, 2009.
+She has been active as Chairman of Unitarian Universalist Forum for two years, engaging diverse speakers to address issues of social justice, human rights and ecological responsibility.
 She is guest minister at Unitarian Universalist communities throughout northern California and beyond, often weaving her songs and poetry into sermons on forgiveness, peace, renewal and hope.

 Comments from the Press about Karen Melander-Magoon